Tips for troubleshooting Postfix Admin password validation

 You can create password validation rules one by one using regular expressions and

-5 or more characters
+, 5 characters or more

 , and 2 or more numbers